Novels About Quilting, Knitting, and Crocheting

 Book Summary

-Kath is a textile preservationist who inherited her grandmother’s fiber and fabric shop (The Weaver’s Cat), along wiht a gloomy ghost.
+Kath is a textile preservationist who inherited her grandmother’s fiber and fabric shop (The Weaver’s Cat), along with a gloomy ghost.

 Esme Cahill Fails Spectacularly book cover